Amitkupadhyay0/reinforcement-learning/README.md

   - **Negative reward**: The new stall doesn’t meet expectations, or the momos aren't as good as you thought, resulting in dissatisfaction.
 ----

+Great, so we have become fimilar with certain terms ,now lets see how a rl agent can be modeled :
+> We have to follow certain steps